-- 1. Place the Programming Overlay over the dialpad of the system display phone at extension 10 or 11-see "The Programming Overlays" on page 2-19 for more information. - 2.
-To enter programming mode, press Feature (O) (O).
+- 1. Place the Programming Overlay over the dialpad of the system display phone at extension 10 or 11-see "Programming Overlays" for more information. - 2.
+To enter programming mode, press Feature) (O) (O).
 A display similar to the following appears: